basnijholt/nijho.lt/content/post/homelab-explained/index.md

       - traefik.http.routers.forgejo-public.entrypoints=websecure
 ```

-Git over SSH doesn't go through Traefik; it uses port 222 on the NAS directly.
+Git over SSH doesn't go through Traefik; the router forwards a second port, 222, straight to Forgejo on the NAS.
 That is also why this DNS record is "DNS-only": Cloudflare's proxy only handles web traffic.
+Without the allowlist, Forgejo has to guard its own door: sign-ups are off, you have to log in to see anything, and SSH only accepts keys.

 The Headscale coordination server is public too, at `headscale.nijho.lt`, and it *has* to be: a laptop on hotel Wi-Fi needs to reach it to log in and find the other devices before any tunnel exists.
 That record goes through Cloudflare's proxy, which hides my home IP behind Cloudflare's.